JGBurgess1/MPI_VINA_Scripts/README.md

 <br> change the cd "path to main ZINC directory" line to your own ZINC main directory
 <br> try a short walltime initially, to make sure the file works as expected.
 <br> once you are happy with the results, increase the walltime e.g. to 48hours for normal queue, or 96 hours for large queue.

+Bugs -
+stopped after a single 100 000 file, now it continues.
+Aware of one issue (5 Aug) that after almost 300 000 files it also stops processing, but will check later with the output/error logs.